Lesson 7: Understanding query patterns

 $attribute-1 == $attribute-2;

-• The ordering operators >, >=, <, and <= are used to compare numeric values.
+• The ordering operators >, >=, <, and <= are used to compare values of all types.

 • The contains operator is used to specify that one string contains another string in a case-insensitive manner.